 - Slow play will not be tolerated.
 Slow players will be asked to allow faster players to play through.
 Pace of Play Procedure: Every player is responsible for playing his/her stroke within forty seconds, when it is clearly his/her turn to play.
 The first to play has an additional ten (10) seconds for preparation around the tee.
 Each player will be notified of any violation of Pace of Play that he/she may have.
 An accumulation of three (3) violations is a two (2)-stroke penalty.
 A player will receive another two (2)-stroke penalty for three more violations.
 One offense after receiving four penalty strokes is disqualification.

 - In case of a tie, a scorecard playoff will be conducted.
 It will be sudden death starting with hole number 1.

 - Discontinuance of Play: Rule 6-8b details the procedure for discontinuance of play.
 The penalty for breach of Rule 6-8b is disqualification.
 However, it is a condition of the competition that, in potentially dangerous weather situation, play shall be discontinued immediately following a suspension of play by the Committee.
 If a player fails to discontinue play immediately, he shall be disqualified unless circumstances warrant waiving such penalty as provided in Rule 33-7.
 A prolonged note of the siren will signal an immediate suspension of play.
 (Discontinue Play Immediately-One prolonged note of siren; Discontinue Play-Three consecutive notes of siren; Resume Play-Two short notes of siren, repeated).

-- The 2018 Missouri State Senior Games will be the only Missouri Qualifying site for the 2019 Summer National Senior Games to be held in Albuquerque, NM.
+- The 2020 Missouri State Senior Games will be the only Missouri Qualifying site for the 2021 National Senior Games to be held in Fort Lauderdale, Florida.

 - Any NSGA Member Organization using a golf course that does not meet the NSGA slope ratings is required to complete and submit a waiver.
 The MPS may be adjusted.